The Absurdity of Success

-Generally speaking, my definition is so obviously not what we’ve seen, and may be difficult to actualize, especially without cultural support.
-We would need to be more dominated by our wisdom than our fear and vanity.
-Yet we can start to take baby steps together.
-One initial step would be to notice our own desires and mentality, and witness how our desires may have been impressed upon us by our culture, and begin disempowering them.
+Generally speaking, my definition is obviously not what we’ve seen; it may be difficult to actualize, especially without cultural support.
+As a society, we would need to be more dominated by our wisdom than by our fear and vanity.
+It might seem like a long shot, but we can start to take baby steps together.
+One initial step would be to notice our own desires and mentality and witness how our desires may have been impressed upon us by our culture, and begin disempowering them.
 You can weaken anything by no longer giving it food.
 In this case, this would mean witnessing the desires and tendencies implanted within you by the culture program you have seen.
 Once witnessed, decide for yourself whether these desires will give you peace and contentment, and if not, steer your mind away towards benevolent thoughts and desires, and the old ones will become weaker and weaker.